aiven/aiven-docs/docs/tutorials/anomaly-detection.md

 against a stream of data and perform actions based on the results of those queries.

-In this tutorial you\'ll use a fake Internet of Things (IoT) sensor that generates data on a CPU usage for various devices as our continuous flow of data.
-Once the data is flowing, you\'ll then create a basic filtering pipeline to separate the usage values surpassing a fixed threshold (80%).
+We'll use a fake Internet of Things (IoT) sensor that generates data on a CPU usage for various devices as our continuous flow of data.
+Once the data is flowing, we'll also create a basic filtering pipeline to separate the usage values surpassing a fixed threshold (80%).